-Review these small business growth strategies that can help you expand, reach long term goals, and increase revenue.
+Below, review nine small business growth strategies that can help you expand, reach long term goals, and increase revenue.

 1. Market penetration

 Market penetration refers to the successful selling of a product or service in a specific market.
 It is measured by the amount of sales volume of existing products or services compared to the total target market.
-There are several way to approach market segment penetration.
+There are several ways to approach market segment penetration.